ETHICAL PRINCIPLES

 The relationship between the editor and the publisher is based on the principle of editorial independence.
 As per the written contract between the editor and the publisher, all decisions of the editor are independent from the publisher and the journal owner.

-Ethics Committee Permission
+Ethics Committee Approval

-Research Requiring Ethics Committee Approval
+Studies Requiring Ethics Committee Approval

-• All research conducted with qualitative or quantitative approaches that involve collecting data from participants through methods such as surveys, interviews, focus groups, observations, experiments and interview techniques,
+• All research conducted using qualitative or quantitative approaches involving data collection from participants through methods such as surveys, interviews, focus group studies, observation, and interview techniques,

 • Retrospective studies within the framework of the Personal Data Protection Law.

-In order for such studies to be included in the evaluation, the relevant ethics committee permissions must be obtained and these permissions must be clearly stated in the text of the article.
+For such studies to be considered for evaluation, the relevant ethics committee approvals must have been obtained and these approvals must be clearly stated in the article text.

 Plagiarism Check

-Our journal scans all submitted manuscripts for plagiarism with Turnitin & iThenticate software.
+Our journal scans all submitted manuscripts for plagiarism with iThenticate software.
 The similarity rate is expected to be below 20%.
 However, the main criterion is compliance with citation and citation rules; in cases of non-compliance, plagiarism may occur even at low rates.
 In this respect, citation and citation rules should be known and carefully applied by the author.
 If plagiarism is detected in an article submitted to or published in our journal, our journal will act in accordance with the COPE principles (Plagiarism in a submitted manuscript - Plagiarism in a published article).

 Protection of Personal Information